BerriAI/litellm/docs/my-website/docs/exception_mapping.md

 - APIError
 - APIConnectionError

-Base case we return APIError
+Base case we return APIConnectionError

 All our exceptions inherit from OpenAI's exception types, so any error-handling you have for that, should work out of the box with LiteLLM.